CIT28/files/w3/ps0p2.md

 ## Grading
-- Submit your commit history URL your ps0 in your private repo for grading
+- Submit your commit history URL your cyberchase in your private repo for grading
 - This is how I will grade your work:
-1. Did you provide the correct URL for ps0 folder - 15 points.
+1. Did you provide the correct URL for cyberchase folder = 5 points.
-2. Did you do all the commits required for this work - 25 points - There should be 6 commits, 6 sql files and 6 pow.txt files.
+2. Did you do all the commits required for this work = 65 points
+    -  There should be 7 commits, 1 for the setup and 6 that show the current query (uncommented), proof of work and autenciate work in README.md
-3. Did your SQL files create the correct output - 40 points
+3. Did your README.md file show authenicate work =  30 points
-4. Did you proof of work files show autheicate work - 20 ppoints
+4. Work submitted after the due date will be reduced by 25 points.
+If you completed all the requirements above, but submitted after the due date you will get 75 points (100 - 25) on this work.